Tightening convex relaxations of trained neural networks: a unified approach for convex and S-shaped activations: Concave envelope proof

-Our strategy to prove the concavity of $g$ in $n$ dimensions is as follows.
-Since we have established continuity of $g$ on the hypercube (Lemma \ref{lemma:gcontinuous}), we can focus on establishing concavity on the interior of the hypercube, and thus we consider $x\in (0,1)^n$ arbitrary.
-We will show that for any $y$ in a dense subset of the hypercube (to be determined), we have

-.2cm Why this suffices?
-If $y$ is fixed, and we let $x$ vary within an arbitrary region (not necessarily the same as $y$), then the right-hand side of \eqref{eq:gradientineq} defines a linear overestimator of $f$ on the region of $x$; however, $g$ is the envelope on any region separately (Lemma \ref{lemma:envelopeinregion}), and thus we would get $g(x) \leq g(y) + \nabla g(y)(x-y)$ for $x,y$ in a dense subset of the hypercube.
-Using the continuity of $g$ in the hypercube and concavity in each region, we can conclude.\\
+Why does this suffice?
+For each fixed $y$, the right-hand side of \eqref{eq:gradientineq} defines a linear overestimator of $f$, and since $g$ is the concave envelope in each separate region (Lemma \ref{lemma:envelopeinregion}), we get $g(x) \leq g(y) + \nabla g(y)^{\top}(x-y)$ for every $x\in (0,1)^n$ and $y\in D'$, where $D'$ is a dense subset of $[0,1]^n$.

-To prove \eqref{eq:gradientineq}, we begin by reducing the cases we have to analyze.
-If $x,y$ are in the same region, the result clearly follows by concavity in each region (Lemma \ref{lemma:envelopeinregion}).
-If $y\in R_l \cup R_f$, since in these regions $g(y) = h(y)$, and we know $h$ is a global concave overestimator of $f$ (Lemma \ref{lemma:mccormick}), we have